lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **WatchfulDrake** _(15-Sep-18 05:29 PM)_

-> t!8ball does hector start working on a way to pull all the gas back into the drone?
+t!8ball does hector start working on a way to pull all the gas back into the drone?

 **Tatsumaki** _(15-Sep-18 05:29 PM)_

-> 🎱 | Concentrate and ask again,
+> 🎱 | Concentrate and ask again, MultiTheDuck.
-> MultiTheDuck
-> .

 **WatchfulDrake** _(15-Sep-18 05:30 PM)_

-> t!8ball does hector start working on a way to pull all the gas back into the drone?
+t!8ball does hector start working on a way to pull all the gas back into the drone?

 **Tatsumaki** _(15-Sep-18 05:30 PM)_

-> 🎱 | Most likely,
+> 🎱 | Most likely, MultiTheDuck.
-> MultiTheDuck
-> .

 **Zander** _(15-Sep-18 05:31 PM)_